I recently read about a stand-alone cybersecurity training center that helps security professionals continue their...

 ETA Cyberbit Range training courses are hands-on.
 ISACA's "State of Cyber Security 2017: Current Trends in Workforce Development" states that "practical hands-on experience is the most important cybersecurity candidate qualification to 55% of enterprises."

 It is clear that the lack of practical experience and hands-on cybersecurity capabilities make it difficult to fill the increasing demand for skilled employees.
-This type of practice at a cybersecurity training center addresses this challenge.
+The benefits for this type of practice at a cybersecurity training center addresses this challenge.

 As laudable as platform-based simulated training is, the obvious reservation for most companies is the cost, considering the two to three weeks of training.
 Hopefully this is a trend for cybersecurity development, though.
 Those who are able to take advantage of the cybersecurity training center will benefit greatly.
 However, most companies will find this type of training cost-prohibitive.